mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ![DockAreaHasAutoHideButton true](cfg_flag_DockAreaHasAutoHideButton.png)

 By clicking this button, the current dock widget (or the complete area - depending on the configuration flags) will be pinned to a certain border.
-The border is choosen depending on the location of the dock area.
+The border is chosen depending on the location of the dock area.
 If you click the pin button while holding down the **Ctrl** key, the whole dock area will be pinned to a certain border.